osa-ora/java-demo/README.md

 ## JavaApp Deployment To OpenShift Demo

-We have plenty of options to deploy Java Application to OpenShift, in this demo we will see some of these deployment options, this repo is fork from the following Git repo: https://github.com/osa-ora/simple_java_maven
+We have plenty of options to deploy Java Application to OpenShift, in this demo we will see some of these deployment options, this repo is fork from my previous Git repo: https://github.com/osa-ora/simple_java_maven

 ### Using S2I from the Console